Angeliza-Medina/SP/SP1/documentation.md

 <br>

-When both players's are dead, the game will end and the game window will be filled totally black.
-A "Game Over" message will be displayed in the console along will player1 and player2's score results.
+When both players's are dead, the game will end and the "Game Over" screen will be displayed.
+The game over screen will show both player scores and announce the winner.

 <br>